Founded in 2020.

 Use the search bar at the bottom of each page to look for a book.
 Additionally, each review has several tags, including themes and proficiency levels.
 Click on a tag to find similar books.

-LLLAB does not publish unique word count because there is no standard across publishers/authors.
+LLLAB does not guarantee unique word count because there is no standard across publishers/authors.
 For the unique word count, please contact the author/publisher or check their website.

 How can I get in touch with LLLAB?